 The top table

-To sit at a top table with the big boys, so goes the ludicrous myth, we must have weapons of mass carnage and death.
-By the example of enumerable other countries we know that isn’t true, yet politicians stand up to argue for that doctrine oblivious or ignorant of the consequences.
+To sit at a top table with the big boys we must have weapons of mass carnage and death.

-To quote one betrayer of Labour principles, Aneurin Bevan, our representatives “do not want to go naked into the conference chamber.”
-Many so-called ‘socialists’ would enter now wearing ermine and red robes.
+To quote one betrayer of socialist principles, Aneurin Bevan, our representatives “do not want to go naked into the conference chamber”, but wearing ermine robes is fine.

-They never talk of an accidental accident, of being unable to retaliate because they know we will all be dead or disorientated hit by a first strike.
-The winner is the last man standing.
+Politicians never talk of an accidental accident, of being unable to retaliate because they know we will all be dead or disorientated hit by a first strike.
 Nor do they mention Strontium-90, radiation lingering for centuries blistering our skin, thinning our bones, until our teeth fall out and we waste away.

 A Russian Attack